G-Mapper: Learning a Cover in the Mapper Construction: Methods

 These two intervals are formed by considering a value \cite{Fesser2023}

-dividing the two means $m_1$ and $m_2$ in the ratio $\sigma_1:\sigma_2$ based on the minimum-error decision boundary between two Gaussian distributions \cite{duda2012pattern} and extending the length between this value and each mean by \goverlap respectively.
+dividing the two means $m_1$ and $m_2$ in the ratio $\sigma_1:\sigma_2$ is based on the minimum-error decision boundary between two Gaussian distributions \cite{duda2012pattern} and extending the length between this value and each mean by \goverlap\!\!\!, respectively.
+Refer to \figref{Splitting} for an illustration of the splitting procedure. -3pt

-When applying the GMM algorithm to an interval, we take as two initial centers $c \pm \sqrt{2\lambda/\pi}$, where $c$ and $\lambda$ are the mean and variance of data points in the interval, respectively.
+-15pt When applying the GMM algorithm to an interval, we take as two initial centers $c \pm \sqrt{2\lambda/\pi}$, where $c$ and $\lambda$ are the mean and variance of data points in the interval, respectively.
 This method is the $1$-dimensional version of a recommended initialization using principal component analysis (PCA) \cite{hamerly2003learning}.
-However, even though we have a consistent way of initializing the centers, the initialization of the variances and mixing coefficients may be different each time we implement the $G$-Mapper algorithm on the same dataset.
-This can result in different $G$-Mapper graphs with the same parameters on the dataset.
-For all $G$-Mapper results presented in this paper, seeds will be provided to the readers so that they can reproduce the Mapper graphs.
+However, even though we have a consistent way of initializing the centers, the initialization of the variances and mixing coefficients may be different each time we implement the G-Mapper algorithm on the same dataset.
+Thus, this can result in different G-Mapper graphs with the same parameters on the dataset.